oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-27-profile-tests.md

 #### Document References{#document-references-for-informational-advisory-and-security-incident-response}

-It MUST be tested that at least one item in `/document/references` exists that has links to an `external` source.
+It MUST be tested that at least one item in `$.document.references` exists that has links to an `external` source.

-The relevant values for `/document/category` are:
+The relevant values for `$.document.category` are:

 ```
   csaf_informational_advisory